Google Analytics Heat Map: How to Use

 Google Analytics Heat Map: How to Use-01

 Google Analytics Heat Map is created using statistics that Google Analytics collects.
-Placing a small piece of code on a site is enough to collect statistics.
+Placing a small code on a site is enough to collect statistics.
 Due to the small size of this code, the site’s performance is not slowed down.

 Website Heat Map Tools from Plerdy